cloudify-cosmo/docs.getcloudify.org/content/install_maintain/agents/installation.md

 on Cloudify-managed VMs.
 This might be due to a security restriction, or because a VM is a pre-configured closed appliance that the user cannot access or modify.

 This has the following implications:

-* It will not be possible to use plugins that assume execution on the agent's VM, meaning plugins that are configured with `executor=host_agent`.
-This includes Docker, Chef and Puppet plugins, among others.
-To work around this you must run bash or Python scripts using the [Fabric plugin]({{< relref "working_with/official_plugins/fabric.md" >}}) (for example, invoke the Puppet client from a script instead of using the Puppet plugin).
+* It is not possible to run operations that have the `executor` field set to `host_agent` (such as the Script plugin).
+In the case of script invocation, a workaround would be to use the [Fabric plugin]({{< relref "working_with/official_plugins/fabric.md" >}}) (which runs scripts or commands by establishing an SSH connection and running scripts or commands through that).
-* It will not be possible to install a [Diamond monitoring agent](http://diamond.readthedocs.org/) using the [Diamond plugin]({{< relref "working_with/official_plugins/diamond.md" >}}) because this plugin requires an agent to run.
-However, you can install your own monitoring agent using a cloud-init / the Fabric plugin.
+* It is not possible to install a [Diamond monitoring agent](http://diamond.readthedocs.org/) using the [Diamond plugin]({{< relref "working_with/official_plugins/diamond.md" >}}) because this plugin requires an agent to run.
+However, you can install your own monitoring agent by using cloud-init (through `userdata`) on supporting platforms, or by using the Fabric plugin as described above.

 ### Specifying the Installation Method

-To specify the installation method that will be used, set the `install_method` property in the compute node `agent_config` property.
-For example:
+To specify the installation method that will be used, set the `install_method` key in the `agent_config` structure.
+This can be done in various ways, as described in the [agent configuration documentation]({{< relref "install_maintain/agents/configuration.md" >}}#configuration-locations).

+For example, you can set the `install_method` as a property on the compute node's template as follows:

 ```yaml
 node_templates: